 - Read Amnesty’s report on another sad case in Myanmar.

-There is considerable risk to New Zealanders travelling in countries that have blasphemy laws, just as there is considerable risk to the citizens of those countries.
+There is a considerable risk to New Zealanders travelling in countries that have blasphemy laws, just as there is a considerable risk to the citizens of those countries.

 For the latest news on the abuse of blasphemy laws in other countries click here.